Note: If you click a link on this page, then go on to make a purchase, we may receive a commission but at no extra cost to you

 Labradors are not hunting dogs.

 But they still do have some of the instincts of hunting dogs.
 This means that they are likely to kill rats if they encounter them.
-Labradors have been bred for centuries to work with humans, so they are very good at following commands.
-This makes them perfect for rat control programs.
-Other dog breeds (such as Terriers) are better ratters than Labrador retrievers.
+Labradors have been bred to work with humans for centuries, so they are very good at following commands.

 Labradors are Service Animals, not Hunters!